Air Conditioning Repairs

-The three most common types of air conditioning service calls that are most common are no cooling, insufficient cooling and water leaking from the air conditioner.
+The three most common types of air conditioning service calls are no cooling, insufficient cooling and water leaking from the air conditioner.

 Insufficient Cooling – This is when your A/C system is cooling, just inefficiently.
 As with the above scenario of no cooling at all, make sure your thermostat is properly set to “Cooling” and “Auto” and that the batteries are new if it is a digital thermostat.
 Clogged filters will also cause insufficient cooling by restricting the air flow and making it more difficult to filter the air.
 Another cause of insufficient cooling is low refrigerant in the system itself (R22 or R410a).
 We can determine this by testing the pressures in your system and adding refrigerant as needed.
 This is also done during our maintenance checkups.
 Sometimes repetitive low refrigerant may be an indicator that there is a leak in your system.
 If this is the case, Sinclaire Enterprises can perform a leak test to determine the location and severity of the leak and advise accordingly.